 - Add peppers, oregano, onion and garlic, cook and stir until onion becomes transparent.

 - Add beans, pigeon peas, carrots, sweet potato and pumpkin and cook and stir for a minute.

 - Add 10 cups of water.
-When it breaks a boil add the rice and cilantro, stir.
+When it breaks the boil add the rice and cilantro, stir.
 Cover the pot.

 - Cook over medium heat until the rice is tender and the grains have doubled in size.
 Stir frequently to prevent the ingredients from sticking to the bottom of the pot.